ranCohen9/Programming-Battle/README.md

 1. **Calculation** - should simulate a service who has intensive memory operations as calculating a line of sight or the orbit of one satellite
 2. **File System** - some of us use the file system more then others but creating files and reading files is somewhat important task that I thought should be tested
 3. **HTTP** - I used HTTP client server to test the framework ability to open a socket for communication.
 The nice thing about HTTP is that the connection is not presistant so it lets us test the overall time it take to open a connection and close it.
+The test sends 100 request of GET and then POST and on top that it loops 100 of those request to get more solid Average.

 >The main purpose is to test the language and framework __straightforward__ and to see how it preforms out of the box with minimal tweaking
 * althought tweaking will be appreciated in a forked project.
 I promise to link to a project that will turn around some of the results